Eczema types: Atopic dermatitis diagnosis and treatment

 Common triggers include skin care products, weather (cold or hot), wool clothing, stress, perfumes, and laundry detergents that contain fragrance.

-Medication applied to the skin: When used with the right skin care and trigger management, most people can control atopic dermatitis with medication that they apply to their skin.
+Medication applied to the skin: When used with the right skin care and trigger management, many people can control atopic dermatitis with medication that they apply to their skin.
 When this is part of your treatment plan, you may apply one or more of the following:

-A corticosteroid cream, ointment, or other form that you apply to your skin: Many treatment plans include this type of medication, which can quickly relieve symptoms.
+A corticosteroid (cream, ointment, or other form that you apply to your skin): Many treatment plans include this type of medication, which can quickly relieve symptoms.
 To learn more, go to Eczema treatment: Corticosteroids applied to the skin.

 Applying medication to your skin as directed can improve your skin’s ability to keep out germs and everyday substances that can irritate it.
 This means fewer flare-ups.
 The medication should also improve your skin’s ability to lock in moisture, so you’ll have fewer cracks and fissures.